simonpicard/simonmyway.com/content/posts/i-have-been-coding-for-more-than-15-years-but-never-in-javascript.md

 I met Duarte when I joined Wequity, he is a great Machine Learning Engineer, and was helping the project.
 He is also a blogger, so naturally I asked him how he made his website.
 He explained me that it was actually a statically generated website, using the so called [Jamstack](https://jamstack.org/).

 I decided to reinvent the wheel and built something similar, but using what I am learning.
 Of course, this website is unlikely to be efficient, but that is not the point.
 The point is to practice, get better, and share my journey along the way.
+Please feel free to check out my coding skills, I made this website's code public on [a GitHub repository](https://github.com/simonpicard/simonmyway.com).

 Which bring me to the end of this post.
 So what can you expect?
 Well, basically anything I feel like sharing.
 Currently, my area of interest are mainly tech and sports.
 I already have a couple of ideas for future posts about those, in the meantime you can already check out [some videos I made](/videos).
 I also intend to make this website evolve, maybe some day I will transform it to a single page app, or try the latest and greatest frameworks.